-Timmy is play at the park and a stranger walks up to him.
+Why do you need a family password?
+Imagine this scenario: Timmy is playing at the park and a stranger walks up to him.
 The stranger says, “Hi, Timmy, your mommy has been hurt, and she asked me to take you to the hospital to see her.”

 Create a Family Password

-When else would you use a Family Code Word?
+When Would You Use a Family Code Word?

 - It is a word to be used when someone is returning home, without their keys, and needs to be let in, and we need to know that they are okay.